po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/08-Stu_Update-Delete/README.md

 ## Acceptance Criteria

-* It's done when I can delete a book in my database based on the parameters set (e.g bookid).
+* It's done when I can delete a book in my database based on the parameters set (e.g. bookid).

 * It's done when I can update the number of pages a book has in my database.